isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Example format in BigQuery: _caseData

-All case barcode information is available from the Genomic Data Commons API.
-You are able to find the 'case_gdc_id' along with the corresponding 'legacy_file_count' and the 'active_file_count'.
+All case barcode information active and legacy databases is available from the Genomic Data Commons API.
+You are able to find the 'case_gdc_id' along with the corresponding 'legacy_file_count' and the 'active_file_count' in this table.
 The 'case_gdc_id' provides the ability to create joins across all file metadata tables generated from the GDC.

 Current File Data
 ------------------